When Depression Is Not Sadness: Being Emotionally Numb

 The road to recovery from any mental illness is a difficult one.
-It is also one that often requires the help of someone who is well-equipped to deal with our situations and feelings, a mental health professional such as a therapist or counselor.
+It is also one that often requires the help of someone who is well-equipped to deal with our situations and feelings, like a mental health professional such as a therapist or counselor.

 The good news is you can learn how to express emotions once you address the issues that caused trauma.
 There are ways to cope with feelings of numbness caused by depression once you've learned to identify the root cause of your issues.
 This is especially true if the feelings are mild or if you believe that they will go away after you have had time to adjust to new life circumstances.
 Here are a few methods that you can use to battle your emotional numbness:

 - Scrap Your Routine

 Feeling numb lack of emotion, and experiencing a physical disconnect can make doing daily tasks an impossible feat.
 To counteract this lack of desire, try switching up your routine and doing something new.
 You don't have to go out and skydive to make a change.
 You can do something as simple as taking a different route to work.
 This kind of adventure and change may be just the push you need to wake up the dormant emotions inside of you.

 - Start a Journal

 A journal is one of the best ways to work through your feelings, even if you may feel as though you have none in the moment.
 Every day, sit down and take some time to go through some of the events that occurred.
 Always ask yourself, how do I feel about this?
 With practice, you will begin to identify and work through some feelings that you didn't know you were having.

 - Do Things That You Used to Enjoy